ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 <div class="reco" id="FFI-AUTOMATE" type="Recommendation" title="Use automatic binding generator tools">

-In a secure Rust development, automated generation tools should be used to generate bindings when possible and to maintain them continually.
+In a secure Rust development, automated generation tools SHOULD be used to generate bindings when possible and to maintain them continually.

 </div>